What is a Keyboard on a Computer?

 If the microcontroller notices that the key has stopped pressing, the Break Code value of the newly created code is increased by 128.

-The microcontroller also has a RAM that can store the last keystrokes if the user cannot read due to the write speed.
+The microcontroller also has a RAM device that can store the last keystrokes if the user cannot read due to the write speed.

 When we press a key, there may be jumps that duplicate the signal, and to eliminate them, the KB also has a circuit that clears the signal.